 Hyatt’s suite upgrade awards program is probably my favorite aspect of Globalist status, and what most sets World of Hyatt apart from other loyalty programs.
 Being able to confirm suite upgrades at the time of booking for stays that matter most to me is something I value immensely.

-Just for qualifying for Globalist status you could be looking at up to 28 nights per year in confirmed suites at the time of booking, which is pretty awesome.
-This is a benefit that has even become more valuable in recent years, since these can be used on award stays (which wasn’t previously the case).
+A Globalist member who earns 60 elite nights per year could be looking at up 28 nights per year in confirmed suites at the time of booking, which is pretty awesome.

 What has your experience been with Hyatt suite upgrade awards?